-A declaration, signed by two administrators containing the information on the beneficial owners should be submitted prior to registration to the Registry of Legal Persons.
+A declaration, signed by two administrators containing the information on the beneficial owners should be submitted together with the registration documents to the Registry of Legal Persons.

 In case of any change in a beneficial ownership, a foundation has 14 days to deliver to the Registrar of Legal Persons a notice of such change in a prescribed form.